-Welcome, Several years ago Kyle Tyler, as an avalanche educator, and I, as a forecaster,started talking about his idea to facilitate a seminar or workshop to promote continual learning about avalanches.
-He and I have been participating in the International Snow Science Workshop around North America for almost 20 years and have substantially enjoyed its feel and philosophy.
+Several years ago Kyle Tyler, as an avalanche educator, and Chris Joosen, as a forecaster, started talking about an idea to facilitate a seminar or workshop to promote continual learning about avalanches.
+Chris and Kyle had been participating in the International Snow Science Workshop around North America for almost 20 years and have substantially enjoyed its feel and philosophy.
 ISSW’s mantra, “The Merging of Theory with Practice”, looks to tap all minds for their snow related knowledge.
-We took this idea to our friends and partners at the Mount Washington Volunteer Ski Patrol, made up of National Ski Patrollers, educators and rescuers, and the idea turned into reality.
-We worked together to make it happen and we’re excited watching it unfold.
+They took this idea to friends and partners at the Mount Washington Volunteer Ski Patrol, made up of National Ski Patrollers, educators and rescuers, and the idea turned into reality.
+They worked together to make it happen and it’s been excited to watch it unfold.

 As world-renowned chemist Raould Hoffmann once stated